 July features Allen & Company's Sun Valley Conference

-Every July, private jets land in the small town of Hailey, Idaho, for a summer event similar to Davos: the Allen & Company Sun Valley Conference, also known as Billionaires' Summer Camp.
+Every July, private jets land in the small town of Hailey, Idaho, for the Davos-like summer event of Allen & Company's Sun Valley Conference, also known as billionaire summer camp.
 This is where billionaire Jeff Bezos bought The Washington Post for $250 million in 2013.

 Burning Man music festival takes place in August

 On the surface, the Burning Man music festival doesn't look like an event for billionaires.
-But the world's richest people don't seem to care whether they're in demand.
+But the world's richest people don't seem to care about being in demand.

 Since the 1990s, attending Burning Man has become a status symbol for the tech elite.
-Google founders Sergey Brin and Larry Page are longtime attendees of the event.
+Google founders Sergey Brin and Larry Page are longtime attendees.

 Facebook co-founders Dustin Moskowitz and Mark Zuckerberg, Uber co-founder Garrett Camp also attended the Burning Man festival.
 Photo: Reuters.